Governance Fund Charter

 Grow population of values-aligned builders: The Governance Fund should support developers launching novel applications that will draw new users to Optimism.
 If a Grants Council is approved, a Council sub-committee will support this objective in Season 3.

-- Examples of grants aligned with this objective are: builder grants of <70k OP to support future work on new projects, sponsor hackathons and bootcamps, support the creation of technical content, and/or support developer DAOs.
+- Examples of grants aligned with this objective are: builder grants to support future work on new projects, sponsor hackathons and bootcamps, support the creation of technical content, and/or support developer DAOs.

 Support small scale initiatives to grow unique users on Optimism: The Governance Fund may also support protocols by incentivizing small scale user growth initiatives.
 If a Grants Council is approved, a Council sub-committee will support this objective in Season 3.
 Larger scale partnerships with protocols that have already found product-market fit are better suited to the Partner Fund.

-- Examples of grants aligned with this objective are: growth experiment grants of <250k OP to support small-scale liquidity mining experiments, provide incentives targeting future usage, and/or to support user education.
+- Examples of grants aligned with this objective are: growth experiment grants to support small-scale liquidity mining experiments, provide incentives targeting future usage, and/or to support user education.

 The Governance Fund may be used to fund a variety of initiatives aimed at strengthening the Optimism community and broadly distributing governance power.
 Season 3 will continue to focus primarily on grants.
 As the Token House develops, future Seasons may introduce new proposal types specific to other initiatives.
 In Special Voting Cycle #9a, the Token House will vote on a proposal to enable a portion of OP from this category to be delegated to value-aligned protocols via the Protocol Delegation Program, but this does not constitute spend.